-To Prepare the Vehicle for Storage:
+To Prepare the Vehicle for Storage

-- Inspect vehicle and have your authorized Can-Am On-Road dealer, repair shop, or person of you own choosing for maintenance, repair, or replacement if necessary. - For US and Canadian citizens, please refer to the US EPA EMISSION PERFORMANCE WARRANTY contained in the WARRANTY section for information about warranty claims. - Change the engine oil and filter.
-Seek service from an authorized Can-Am On-Road dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement. - 3.
-Check level of the engine coolant and the brake fluid. - 4.
+Inspect vehicle and have your authorized Can-Am On-Road dealer, repair shop, or person of you own choosing for maintenance, repair, or replacement if necessary.

+NOTE: For US and Canadian citizens, please refer to the US EPA EMISSION PERFORMANCE WARRANTY contained in the WARRANTY section for information about warranty claims.

+- 2. Change the engine oil and filter.
+Seek service from an authorized Can-Am On-Road dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement. - Check engine coolant, brake fluid and clutch fluid levels. - 4.
 Fill the fuel tank, add fuel stabilizer and run the engine to prevent the tank from rusting and the fuel from deteriorating.
-Strictly follow instructions on fuel stabilizer container. - 5.
-Inflate all tires to their recommended pressure. - 6.
-Clean the vehicle.
+Strictly follow instructions on fuel stabilizer container. - Inflate all tires to their recommended pressure. - Clean the vehicle. - Lubricate all control cables, latches, key barrels, and pivoting points of all levers. - Close and latch all storage compartments. - Cover the vehicle with a permeable materials (e.g., tarpaulin).
+Avoid using plastic or similar non-breath-

-- Lubricate all control cables and latches, pivoting points of all levers and lubrication points of front suspensions. - 8.
-Close and latch all storage compartments. - Cover the vehicle with a permeable materials (e.g., tarpaulin).
-Avoid using plastic or similar nonbreathing, coated materials that restrict air flow and allow heat and moisture to accumulate. - 10.
-Store the vehicle in a dry area, away from sunlight, with a small amount of daily temperature variation. - 11.
-Slow charge the battery once a month at the recommended charging rate of 2 A. It is not necessary to remove the battery.
+- ing, coated materials that restrict air flow and allow heat and moisture to accumulate. - Store the vehicle in a dry area, away from sunlight, with a small amount of daily temperature variation. - Slow charge the battery once a month at the recommended charging rate of 2 A. It is not necessary to remove the battery.